Official Global Travel Advisories

 - government buildings, including schools

 - airports and other transportation hubs and networks

 - public areas such as tourist attractions, restaurants, bars, coffee shops, shopping centres, markets, hotels and other sites frequented by foreigners

 Always be aware of your surroundings when in public places.
 Be particularly vigilant if attending sporting events and during religious holidays and other public celebrations, as terrorists have used such occasions to mount attacks.

 The Government of the United Kingdom maintains a public alert system on terrorism and communicates threat level changes online and through local media (including social media).

 Current terrorism threat levels in the UK - British Home Office

-In Northern Ireland, civil unrest, often associated with Protestant parades through predominantly Catholic neighbourhoods, may occur during the Orange Order summer marching season (April to August).
+In Northern Ireland, Protestant parades through predominantly Catholic neighbourhoods may occur during the Orange Order summer marching season (April to August).
 Expect possible delays and disruptions in some areas during the weeks leading up to July 12, the day Protestants celebrate their victory at the 1690 Battle of the Boyne.

 Exercise caution during the summer marching season and follow the advice of local authorities.

 Roads are excellent but are often narrow and congested, especially in urban areas.
 Use caution when entering a traffic circle (roundabout).